datajerk/ctf-write-ups/pbctf2020/amazing_rop/README.md

 log.info('binary.address: ' + hex(binary.address))
 ```

-Skip to the 10th line and get the return address from the stack and use that to compute the base process address.
+Skip to the 10th line and get the return address from the stack dump and use that to compute the base process address.

 ```python
 payload  = b''